-• Data starts in 1960.
+Data starts in 1960.
 German data include the new federal states of Germany from 1970 onwards.

 - Comprehensive official data are only collected for the aggregate of hard coal.
-Due to the unavailability of detailed data, the split into anthracite, coking coal and other bituminous coal is partly estimated by the national administration. - In the 2014 edition, significant revisions were submitted for all primary coal types, derived products and manufactured gases for the period 2003 to 2011 as previous estimations were updated with more accurate information.
-Revisions primarily
+Due to the unavailability of detailed data, the split into anthracite, coking coal and other bituminous coal is partly estimated by the national administration. - Stock changes figures are not available for any product for 2019p.
+This data will be published in the following edition of this publication. - In the 2014 edition, significant revisions were submitted for all primary coal types, derived products and manufactured gases for the period 2003 to 2011 as previous estimations were updated with more accurate information.
+Revisions primarily affected consumption, including industry and other sectors; but also supply, statistical differences and weighted calorific values. - Up to 2002, other bituminous coal includes anthracite. - Between 1998 and 2005, breaks in time series may occur for coke oven gas and blast furnace gas.

-- affected consumption, including industry and other sectors; but also supply, statistical differences and weighted calorific values. - Up to 2002, other bituminous coal includes anthracite. - Between 1998 and 2005, breaks in time series may occur for coke oven gas and blast furnace gas. - Between 1990 and 1992, breaks in time series may occur due to earlier reclassification of several sectors by the German administration; this particularly affects BKB, lignite and coke oven coke.
+• Between 1990 and 1992, breaks in time series may occur due to earlier reclassification of several sectors by the German administration; this particularly affects BKB, lignite and coke oven coke.